The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-2/unit-2-study-guide/README.md

 doIt();
 console.log(x)
 ```
-By moving the declaration of the variable to the top scope, we can log it properly.
-And the lower, function scoped `x`'s can find the variable they refer to by reaching up to the top scope.
+By moving the declaration of the variable to the global scope, from the function `doIt()` can reach up to the higher scope and modify `x` _and_ we can log `x` from the global scope.

-The same principle is required for `let` as well, since it IS block scoped:
+The same principle is required for `let` when we want to assign a variable inside of a block and use it outside of the block:

 ```js
 // BREAKS